tarmizy/terraform/README.md

 # Overview

-Note: Please terraform init in the project (folder) before you use the all file .tf
+Note: Please run the command ("terraform init") in the project (folder) before you use the all file .tf

 ## Datadog